Sumit-Baviskar/Financial-Dashboard/README.md

-# :key: **Final Recommendation :**  :key:
+# :key: **Final Recommendation :**

-- To optimize revenue generation and sustain long-term growth, the company should consider the following strategic recommendations:
+To optimize revenue generation and sustain long-term growth, the company should consider the following strategic recommendations:

   - **Leverage Best Practices from Top Performers :** Analyze the strategies and client management techniques employed by Rahul Singh and Natasha Bangera.
 Implement these practices across other account managers through targeted training sessions or mentorship programs to uplift overall performance.